-Many use cases previously discussed require you to use the Administration Console to create the default Web Service security configuration called default\wss.
-After you create this configuration, it is applied to all Web Services that either do not use the @weblogic.jws.security.WssConfiguration JWS annotation or specify the annotation with no attribute.
+Many use cases previously discussed require you to use the Administration Console to create the default Web service security configuration called default_wss.
+After you create this configuration, it is applied to all Web services that either do not use the @weblogic.jws.security.WssConfiguration JWS annotation or specify the annotation with no attribute.

-There are some cases, however, in which you might want to associate a Web Service with a security configuration other than the default; such use cases include specifying different timestamp values for different services.
+There are some cases, however, in which you might want to associate a Web service with a security configuration other than the default; such use cases include specifying different timestamp values for different services.

-To associate a Web Service with a security configuration other than the default:
+To associate a Web service with a security configuration other than the default:

-- 1. "Create a Web Service security configuration" in the Administration Console Online Help with a name that is not default\wss. - 2.
+- 1. "Create a Web Service Security Configuration" in the Oracle Fusion Middleware Oracle WebLogic Server Administration Console Help with a name that is not default_wss. - 2.
 Update your JWS file, adding the @WssConfiguration annotation to specify the name of this security configuration.
-See "weblogic.jws.security.WssConfiguration" in the WebLogic Web Services Reference for additional information and an example. - WARNING: If you are going to package additional Web Services in the same Web application, and these Web Services also use the @WssConfiguration annotation, then you must specify the same security configuration for each Web Service.
-See "weblogic.jws.security.WssConfiguration" in the WebLogic Web Services Reference for more details. - 3.
-Recompile and redeploy your Web Service as part of the normal iterative development process.
+See weblogic.jws.security.WssConfiguration in the Oracle Fusion Middleware WebLogic Web Services Reference for Oracle WebLogic Server for additional information and an example.

+Note: If you are going to package additional Web services in the same Web application, and these Web services also use the @WssConfiguration annotation, then you must specify the same security configuration for each Web service.
+See weblogic.jws.security.WssConfiguration in the Oracle Fusion Middleware WebLogic Web Services Reference for Oracle WebLogic Server for more details.

+3. Recompile and redeploy your Web service as part of the normal iterative development process.

-See "Invoking Web Services" in Getting Started With WebLogic Web Services Using JAX-WS and "DevelopingWebLogic Web Services" in Getting Started With WebLogic Web Services Using JAX-RPC.
+See Invoking Web Services in Oracle Fusion Middleware Getting Started With JAX-WS Web Services for Oracle WebLogic Server and Developing WebLogic Web Services in Oracle Fusion Middleware Getting Started With JAX-RPC Web Services for Oracle WebLogic Server.

-WARNING: All Web Services security configurations are required to specify the same password digest use.
-Inconsistent password digest use in different Web Service security configurations will result in a runtime error.
+Note: All Web services security configurations are required to specify the same password digest use.
+Inconsistent password digest use in different Web service security configurations will result in a runtime error.

-Valid Class Names and Token Types for Credential Provider
+2.13 Valid Class Names and Token Types for Credential Provider